 Snorkeling Package

-On our Winter Whales of Norway expeditions we provide a complete snorkeling package, including high quality polar snorkeling equipment developed by our sister-company Waterproof International:
+For our Winter Whales of Norway expeditions we provide a complete snorkeling package, developed by our partner Waterproof International:

 - Snorkeling Drysuit